ApplefaceLisa/WebDev/FreeCodeCamp/Algorithm_Scripting/Adv06-No repeats please/readme.md

 ### Heap's algorithm
 Heap’s algorithm is used to generate all permutations of n objects.
 The idea is to generate each permutation from the previous permutation by choosing a pair of elements to interchange, without disturbing the other n-2 elements.

+The algorithm is basically going to swap elements based on the iteration k we are in for the current size n.
+If this iteration k is even then we will swap the kth element with the last element, and else we will swap the last element with the first element.

 Example:
 ```
 Input    1 2 3                  1 2 3 4